BIMSBbioinfo/janggu/docs/tutorial.rst

 **Coverage from a BED files** can be extracted in various ways:

 1. **Binary** or Presence/Absence mode.
-2. **score** mode reads out the score field value from the associated regions.
+2. **Score** mode reads out the score field value from the associated regions.
 3. **Categorical** mode transforms the scores into one-hot representation.

 Examples of loading data from a BED file are shown below